RisingAcademies/turnpy/readme.md

 Details are in the comments in the code itself.

+## Testing

+You can run the test suite for this repo at any time if you have pytest installed.
+Not that the API interactions have been recorded with pytest-vcr.
+To re-run them you will need to delete or rename the `test/cassettes` folder.
+Note that test messages will not be sent unless the `test_number` specified in `turn_config.json` has an active conversation window.
+A new window can be opened by messaging something to the `test_line` from a device using `test_number`.
+It is recommended that one messages `test_number` first before running the test suite if new cassettes are to be recorded.

 ## Involvement

 Please assist in improving this project!
 Please open issues, send PRs and suggestions welcome.